Mizzou-CBMI/COSMOS2/docs/source/faq.rst

     This is the most common failure point for large production workflows on a traditional cluster (Hadoop and Spark get around this by using HDFS, but then you are limited to the map reduce framework).
 To reduce the amount of shared filesystem I/O of your pipeline, you can make sub-pipelines that are themselves jobs, that run using drm='local' on a single node, utilize (fast) disk local on the node for scratch space, and only push final results back to the shared file system.

-    For example, a sub-workflow
-    might contain 10 Tasks.
-The first Task may pull a large file to local disk that Tasks 2-8, reducing the number of times the large file has to be read
+    For example, a child Workflow using drm='local' might contain 10 Tasks.
+The first Task would pull a large file to local disk that Tasks 2-8 process, reducing the number of times the large file has to be read
-    *from the shared filesystem* to once.
-The last Task will push the final output back to the shared filesystem, and likely delete some intermediate/temporary files.
+    *from the shared filesystem* to once since Tasks 2-8 are reading off the local disc.
+The last Task will push the final output back to the shared filesystem, and likely delete or copy intermediate/temporary files.
 To be clear, this involves a Cosmos pipeline submitting another Cosmos pipeline as a job.
-This is what we do in production, and has other advantages such as modularizing different aspects of our pipeline.
-It had the added benefit of greatly increasing I/O for the jobs that are reading from local disc, rather than the shared file system.
+This is what people do in production, and has other advantages such as modularizing different aspects of a pipeline.
+It had the added benefit of greatly increasing raw I/O for the jobs that are reading from local disc, rather than the shared file system.

 How can I modify the DAG based on the output of a Task?
     Run Workflow.run() after adding the Task that outputs the information you need to construct the rest of your DAG.
 Then modify the DAG as normal using